I wake with my head heavily bandaged. My fingers carefully explore the extent of the dressing.

 I never grew up being “different” I was a “normal” kid whose only conflict with image was teenage spots and do I look stupid with a 90’s pony tail.
 I have always been healthy, never been ill, unbreakable.

 My surgery saved my life, and changed it.

 I had time to plan for this day.
 Many do not.
 To be totally disfigured is a huge emotional, psychological, physical thing.
-I chose this for myself, because the alternative was not an option.
+I chose this for myself It was a simple decision because the alternative was not an option.

-I chose disfigurement and in doing so accepted every operation that was to come and the added scars to my face and body.
+I chose disfigurement and in doing so accepted every operation that was to come which added scars to my face and body.

 I am not alone.
 I have found so many friends through sharing my story.